Operation and structure of analog combination meter

 Figure 8: Pulse motor drive circuit

-The mileage is calculated by integrating the signal from the vehicle speed sensor with the rotating pulse motor and the odometer by the drive circuit as shown in FIG.
+The driving circuit shown in Fig. 8 integrates the signal from the vehicle speed sensor with the rotating pulse motor and odometer to determine the traveled distance.

-As shown in Fig. 9, the pulse motor consists of two layers of upper and lower coils, a stator (electromagnet) and a rotor (magnet), and is a motor that rotates intermittently by 15 degrees, and a pulse signal is input from the vehicle speed sensor.
+As shown in Fig. 9, a pulse motor consists of two layers of coils, a stator (electromagnet), and a rotor (magnet).
+The motor rotates intermittently by 15 degrees, and receives pulse signals from the vehicle speed sensor.
 Then, the motor drive IC energizes each coil and rotates according to the number of pulses to drive the odometer and trip meter.